openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

   * [Webhooks](#webhooks)
   * [Bulk Extract](#bulk-extract)

-It is important to define common rules on how an connector responds to changes and performs actions on generic domain objects.
+It is important to define common rules on how a connector responds to changes and performs actions on generic domain objects.

 If connectors follow common behaviours, then it is possible to build integrations by combining connectors which are developed by different developers.